-Abstract Agricultural Ccatchments in the tropics often generate high concentrations of suspended sediments following the conversion of natural ecosystems forests to agriculture.
+Abstract Agricultural catchments in the tropics often generate high concentrations of suspended sediments following the conversion of natural ecosystems.
 The eroded fine particles are generally enriched with carbon (TC) and nutrients (TN and TP) originating from the topsoil of agricultural land.
-Sediment-associated earbon and nutrients TC, TN and TP are an important loss to the terrestrial ecosystem and tightly connected to processes controlling an increase in riverine particulate carbon TC and nutrient export.
+Sediment-associated TC, TN and TP are an important loss to the terrestrial ecosystem and tightly connected to an increase in riverine particulate TC and nutrient export.
 Soil nutrient depletion can limit crop growth and yields, whereas an excess of nutrients in streams can cause eutrophication in freshwater systems.
-Streams in East Africa, with widespread land conversion from forests to agriculture are expected to receive high loads of sediment-associated TC, TN and TPearbon, nitrogen and phosphorus.
-In this study, we build the knowledge base assess the effect of land use on for particulate TC, TN and TP earbon, nitrogen and phosphorus concentrations for contrasting land uses.
-Suspended sediments (time-integrated, manual-event based and automatic-event based sediment samples) were analysed for TC, TN and TP total carbon, nitrogen and phosphorus concentrations collected at the outlet of a natural montane forest (35.9 km2), a tea-tree plantation (33.3 km2) and a smallholder agriculture (27.2 km2) catchment in western Kenya during two sampling campaigns in 2018 and 2019.
-Particulate TC, TN and TP carbon and nutrient concentrations were up to three-fold higher (p<0.05) in the natural forest catchment compared to fertilized agricultural catchments.
-However, because of higher sediment loads from the smallholder agriculture catchment the total sediment-associated loads of TC, TN and TP were higher compared to the natural forest and tea-tree
+Streams in East Africa, with widespread land conversion from forests to agriculture are expected to receive high loads of sediment-associated TC, TN and TP.
+In this study, we assess the effect of land use on particulate TC, TN and TP concentrations.
+Suspended sediments (time-integrated, manual-event based and automatic-event based sediment samples) were analysed for TC, TN and TP concentrations collected at the outlet of a natural montane forest (35.9 km2), a tea-tree plantation (33.3 km2) and a smallholder agriculture (27.2 km2) catchment in western Kenya during a wet sampling period in 2018 and a drier sampling period in 2019.
+Particulate TC, TN and TP concentrations were up to three-fold higher (p<0.05) in the natural forest catchment compared to fertilized agricultural catchments.
+However, because of higher sediment loads from the smallholder agriculture catchment the total sediment-associated loads of TC, TN and TP were higher compared to the natural forest and tea-tree plantation catchment.
+The higher C:N ratios in the natural forest suggest that the particulate nutrients are of organic origin due to tighter nutrient cycles, whereas lower ratios in both agricultural catchments suggest a mixture of mineral and organic sediment